CloudWithChris/cloudwithchris.com/content/episode/deployment-stamps.md

 +++
 Title = "14 - The Deployment Stamps Pattern"
 Description = "Want to focus on scaling an application, or care about resilience?
 Have a multi-tenant app, but some of your customers have specific requirements for their scenario?
 Want to have an application deployed globally, but users housed in a particular area for Data Sovereignty?
 Then listen in to this session where Chris Reddington is joined by John Downs, talking about The Deployment Stamps Pattern.
-This is another episode in the series of "Architecting for the Cloud, one pattern at a time."
+This is another episode in the series of Architecting for the Cloud, one pattern at a time."
 Date = 2020-11-05T03:30:00Z
 PublishDate = 2020-11-05T03:30:00Z # this is the datetime for the when the epsiode was published.
 This will default to Date if it is not set.
 Example is "2016-04-25T04:09:45-05:00"
 #podcast_file = "10 - Exploring GitHub Actions to deploy Static Content and Azure Functions.mp3" # the name of the podcast file, after the media prefix.